Rental Rates Continue to Rise

 According to Gail Marks Jarvis of the Chicago Tribune “The high rate of people staying in their existing apartments, rather than moving, indicates that the market remains healthy for building owners, although painful for renters.”
 Business 101 teaches us that price is dependent on supply and demand.
 With more than 50% of current tenants renewing their leases year after year, the after effects of the housing crash and the surge of millennials entering the rental market monthly rent continues to increase 2-5% each year.

 A recent Gallup poll of people throughout the country showed renters in every income level are far more worried than homeowners about paying for their housing.
-Nationally, about 49% of renters are afraid they won’t be able to handle their housing costs.
+This might be why companies like Space Station suggests that you weigh up whether renting or buying is the correct option for you.
+Often, people do prefer to get onto the property ladder as soon as they can, whilst others might find that they don’t have the credit score to do that.
+However, with the ever-increasing prices of both buying and renting, the decision is much more difficult nowadays.
+Although, nationally, about 49% of renters are afraid they won’t be able to handle their housing costs.
 That’s about twice the number of homeowners with concerns.
 If renters are more concerned about the cost of housing why aren’t they purchasing homes?
 For some, they simply can’t afford to do so.
+These people finding renting or owning to be too much of a financial stress on them could look into coliving to increase rental affordability, companies like Urbanests and many more offer a platform to find rental properties available for coliving in various areas.

 Since the housing bubble burst the qualifications to purchase a home are much higher.
 With rental rates being at an all time high it’s tough for many to come up with a large enough savings to use as a down payment on a home while juggling student loan payments, health insurance costs, and general monthly bills.
 Others enjoy the freedom of not owning a home, this is especially true for many millennials.
 After work and on the weekends they enjoy not having the responsibilities of home ownership; i.e mowing the lawn, taking care of weeds, shoveling snow, spreading salt, home repairs, etc. Millennials are also more likely to move out of the area if given the right career opportunity.
 Breaking a lease usually requires a 30-60 day notice and a 1-2 month fee depending on the landlord and specifically on what the lease states.
 While breaking a lease can be expensive it is much easier and generally more cost effective compared to selling a home.